philamp/jellygrail/README.md

 - I'm not responsible of any illegal use.
 - Use at your own risks.
 - I'm not a professional developer.
 - This does not included any torrent indexer search or RD downloader.
-You have to setup this on your own.
-- ⚠️ You should absolutely not open the python service to internet (do not open port 6502 or its mapping).
+- ⚠️ File Deletion in the virtual folder actually deletes the corresponding files of the underlying file-system.

 # 📥️ Installation